websanco/liferay-learn/docs/dxp/7.x/en/site-building/publishing-tools/managing-staging-permissions.md

 1. In the side menu, click on *Site and Asset Library Administration* &rarr; *Publishing* &rarr; *Staging*.

-1. Select which General Staging permissions you want to assign to the User Role, and define their scope.
+1. Select which General Staging permissions you want to assign to the User Role and define their scope.

    ![Assign the desired Staging permissions and define their scope](./managing-staging-permissions/images/04.png)

 ## Related Site Resource Permissions

-From the *Define Permissions* tab, you can also assign other related Site *Resource permissions* that are relevant for Staging.
+From the *Define Permissions* tab, you can also assign other related Site *Resource permissions* relevant for Staging.
 In the side menu, click on *Control Panel* &rarr; *Sites* &rarr; *Sites*.

 The following permissions are relevant to Staging: